“I am the way, the truth, and the life. No one comes to the Father except through Me.”

 • some way

 • the disciples’ way

 The name they used was “the Way.”
-That was very telling of their familiarity with Jesus’s words in John 14:6 and their belief in the truth of them.
+That was telling of their familiarity with Jesus’s words in John 14 and their belief in the truth of them.
 And of course, this isn’t the only verse that speaks to this issue.
 There are others.
 You might write these verse references in the margin of your Bible there at John 14:6.
-When you get into a conversation with somebody about this topic, you can start in John 14, but then you will also have some other verses you can turn to.
+When you get into a conversation with somebody about this topic, you can start in John 14, but then you’ll also have some other verses you can turn to.